Dropping Metric Labels (Attributes)

 The Correct Approach: Aggregation

 If you genuinely don't need granularity at a certain attribute level, the correct approach is to aggregate the values mathematically, not just drop the label.
-Use the Metrics Transform Processor for this:
+The question is where to aggregate, and the collector is usually the wrong place.

 processors: